harvester/docs/docs/host/host.md

   You must change the node selector or affinity rules.

-- The VM has a VLAN that binds it to the node to be removed.
+- The VM is on a VM network that binds it to the node to be removed.

-  You must select a different VLAN.
+  You must select a different VM network.

 :::tip
 Create a backup for each non-migratable VM before modifying the settings that bind it to the node that you want to remove.